 Perhaps your fears have faded a little now and you can think a little straighter about your life and context.

 Nature can help, too, if you have access to it.
 Despite the crisis, the sun rises and sets.
 The birds sing.
 It rains.
 The sun shines.
-These are phenomena you can more or less count on.
+These are phenomena you can (more or less) count on.
+Darkness comes to an end.

 Discomfort comes from many sources: a poor skill or personality fit, boredom, an aggravating work culture, irritating co-workers, the boss from hell, an industry in decline or stagnation…